What is COP16?

 COP stands for 'Conference of the Parties', which are regular United Nations (UN) conferences on its different conventions (written legal agreements between countries and the UN).

-This year the 16th nature or 'biodiversity' Conference of the Parties (COP16 for short) will take place from 21st October to 1st November 2024, in Cali, Colombia.
+This year the 16th nature or 'biodiversity' Conference of the Parties (COP16 for short) took place from 21st October to 1st November 2024, in Cali, Colombia.

-COP16 will be the first nature COP since the adoption of the Kunming-Montreal Global Biodiversity Framework, which was established at COP15 in December 2022.
-At COP16, governments will review how well the framework is being adopted by member countries and assess progress against the targets it contains.
+COP16 was the first nature COP since the adoption of the Kunming-Montreal Global Biodiversity Framework, which was established at COP15 in December 2022.
+At COP16, governments reviewed how well the framework is being adopted by member countries and assessed progress against the targets it contains.

 The Global Biodiversity Framework